ReAnimatedMando/JavaScript_and_JQuery_Notes/Javascript_JQuery.md

             -   1. Create a NodeList containing elements that have a class attribute whose value is hot, and store it in the variable elements.
             -   2. If that number is greater than or equal to 1, run the code inside the if statement.
             -   3. Get the first element from the NodeList, 0 because thats where index's start.
+*   Selecing Elements Using Class Attributes
+    -   Example;
+    -   let elements =  document.getElementByClass('hot');       // find hot items
+    -   if (elements.length > 2) {                               // if 3 or more are found
+    -   let el = elements[2];                                    // select the third one from the NodeList
+    -   el.className = 'cool';                                   // change the value of its class attribute
+    -   }
+        *   The getElementByClassName () method allows you to select elements whose class attribute contains a specific value.
+The method has one parameter: the class name which is given in quotes within the parentheses after the method name.
+Because several elements can have the same value for their class attribute, this method always returns a NodeList.
+        *   This example starts by looking for elements whose class attribute contains hot.
+The value of class attributes can contain several class names, each separated by a space.
+The result of this DOM query is stored in a variable called elements because it is used more than once in the example.
+        *   An if statement checks if the query found more than two elements.
+If so, the third one is selected and stored in a variable called el.
+The class attribute of that element is then updated to say class.
+In turn, this triggers a new CSS style, changing the presentation of that element.